 An operating system (OS) is a collection of programs that control the application software that users run and provide a link between the hardware and software currently running on the computer.
-The OS is also responsible for management and control of all resources such as memory, hard drive and monitor that are shared among the different application programs that may be running simultaneously.
+The OS is also responsible for the management and control of all resources such as memory, hard drive and monitor that are shared among the different application programs that may be running simultaneously.

-A mobile OS is an OS for devices such as smartphones, tablets, PDAs and other mobile devices.
+A mobile OS is an OS for devices such as smartphones, tablets, PDAs, and other mobile devices.

 iOS (originally iPhone OS) is a mobile OS developed by Apple Inc. and distributed exclusively for Apple hardware.
 It was unveiled with the iPhone at Macworld Conference & Expo on January 9, 2007, and released in June of that year.